202nd Air Defense Artillery Regiment: History

 In January 1957, HQ & HQ Btry, A, B, and D Batteries, 698th Missile Battalion assumed an active role in the Air Defense of Chicago by taking over two Active Army gun sites on the north side of Chicago.
-C Battery joined the other three firing batteries, under the operational control of the 45th Artillery Brigade, two months later.
+C Battery joined the other three firing batteries, under the operational control of the 45th Air Defense Artillery Brigade, two months later.